Cusanuswerk: History

 The Cusanuswerk was founded in 1956 under the authority of the German Bishops' Conference.
-Name giver of the organization is the medieval scholar Nicholas of Cusa.
+It is named after the medieval scholar Nicholas of Cusa.
 The aim of the Cusanuswerk is to promote gifted Catholic students until their university graduation.
+The Cusanuswerk also supports exceptionally talented Catholic doctoral students of all disciplines.

 From 1988 to 1995, the Cusanuswerk was directed by Annette Schavan; from 2004 to 2011 it was led by Josef Wohlmuth.
 On October 1, 2011, he was succeeded by Georg Braungart.
 Auxiliary bishop Christoph Hegge, Münster, is the commissary of the German Bishops' Conference for the Cusanuswerk since 2013.

 Stipend and support

-The Cusanuswerk awards public funds to "particularly gifted catholic students of all disciplines."
+The Cusanuswerk awards public funds to "particularly gifted Catholic students of all disciplines."

 Application

 For admission, candidates have to apply at the organization or suggested for application by university lecturers or high school teachers.

 The selection is a multi-step procedure.
 At its end, around one quarter of all applicants will be admitted.
-Admission depends on three main criteria including academic performance, social engagement and catholic denomination.
+Admission depends on three main criteria including academic performance, social engagement and Catholic denomination.
 Admission is possible starting at the entrance to university but also at later stages as long as five semesters of standard study period remain.

 An annual exhibition is organized for applicants studying arts, displaying works of all nominated applicants.